Vatican City in May: Why This Month Is Ideal To Visit

 vatican-city-in-may-1.jpg

-Visiting Vatican City in May is one of those experiences that just makes sense.
-The weather is pleasant, the crowds are manageable, and you get to do a lot without spending half your day in a line.
-It’s the perfect time to admire Michelangelo’s masterpiece in the Sistine Chapel and climb St. Peter’s dome without breaking a sweat.
+Visiting Vatican City in May just makes sense.
+The weather is pleasant, and the longer spring days make sightseeing more enjoyable.
+It’s a great time to admire Michelangelo’s masterpiece in the Sistine Chapel and climb St. Peter’s dome before the summer heat arrives.

 Vatican City in May: Frequently Asked Questions